SeanChao/mirror-cache/docs/README.md

 If the size of all cached files exceeds specied limit, the program will evict a cache entry base on **least recent used (LRU)** policy.
 Every time a file is accessed, its access time is updated to a newer one.
 Those cache entries with lease recent access time are evicted until we have enough space for the new cache entry.

+Avaliable options in `policy`:
+- `size`: the maximum size of the space usage.

 ### TTL Redis Cache

 In config: `type: TTL`